-Mahindra Susten through its Utility Scale Solar business undertakes turnkey EPC projects around the globe across the life of the plant, from site surveys and feasibility reports to the lifetime maintenance of the plant.
-This is to ensure that our clients have all the resources they need to build bankable projects.
+Mahindra Susten through its Utility Scale Solar business undertakes turnkey EPC projects around the globe across the life of the plant, from solar panel installation, site survey and feasibility report to the lifetime maintenance of the plant.
+We are an Indian company that offers an array of services.
+This enables us to ensure that our clients have all the resources they need to build a backable project.

 Through our third party utility EPC service offering Our customers today are proud owners of some of India’s finest plants with 2% – 5% higher generation as compared to other plants of similar capacities.
 In-house design and engineering team, efficient construction teams and deep industry and technology know-how are our forte.

-Mahindra Susten is one of the largest EPC players in India and has recently forayed into international markets.
+Mahindra Susten is one of the largest renewable energy EPC company in India, recently foraying into international markets.
 Our global portfolio stands at over 3937MWp of projects at various stages of execution including a 672MWp international project portfolio.